 Advanced avascular necrosis (AVN): Avascular necrosis of bone means that a section of bone has lost its blood supply.
-Loss of blood supply to part of the talus (the lower bone of the ankle joint) can occur and may lead to significant ankle arthritis.
-In these patients performing a total ankle replacement is not a good idea as the ankle replacement needs to be placed onto living bone so that the bone can grow into the prosthesis and so that the bone will have a good chance of remaining strong and solid enough to support the weight going through the prosthesis in the years ahead.
+Loss of blood supply to part of the lower bone of the ankle joint (the talus) can occur and may lead to significant ankle arthritis.
+In these patients performing a total ankle replacement is not a good idea as the ankle replacement needs to be placed onto living bone.
+This is so that the bone can grow into the prosthesis, and so that the bone will have a good chance of remaining strong and solid enough to support the weight going through the prosthesis in the years ahead.

 These include the potential complications that can occur with any surgery such as:

 There are some specific complications that can occur with total ankle replacement including:

 The deep wound infection rate in patients undergoing Total Ankle Replacement is not necessarily any higher than with other major ankle surgery.
 However, the significance of a deep infection is profound.
 A deep infection often requires removal of the prosthesis in order to eradicate the infection.
 The deep infection rate in patients undergoing a first time ankle replacement is approximately 1-3%.